petzi53/weblog-notes/content/tutorial/2017-09-08-blogdown-tutorial-part-3.md

 date: '2017-09-08'
 draft: no
 slug: blogdown-tutorial-part-3
-summary: In part 3 I will show the necessary steps to get a live preview of the website.
+description: In part 3 I will show the necessary steps to get a live preview of the website.
 tags: [rstudio, blogdown, hugo, git, github, academic-theme]
 categories: [tutorial, blog engines, static sites, how-to]
 ---